Mirmuin/SaS/README.md

 ## Description

-**Space & Steel: Industry** is a journey of building a technological civilization.
-You will start with mechanics and steam engines, go through the chemical revolution and electronics, master atomic and thermonuclear energy.
-Your ultimate goal is the conquest of space — from the first rockets to orbital factories and the construction of a Dyson Sphere to harness the energy of a star.
-Key Mod Trailer (NTM Space) [https://youtu.be/Dgh6G62YWBM?si=PZY5r7\_dW9dbxIpd](https://youtu.be/Dgh6G62YWBM?si=PZY5r7_dW9dbxIpd)
+**Space & Steel: Industry** is a groundbreaking technological modpack for version 1.7.10, inviting players to undertake a grand journey of advancement from a primitive campfire to the construction of a Dyson Sphere.
+Tailored for a deep survival playthrough, it challenges your engineering skills with immensely complex automation chains, NTM's radiation hazards, and a space-faring endgame—with each successive stage building upon and expanding the previous ones.
+Trailer of the mod that inspired [NTM Space](https://youtu.be/Dgh6G62YWBM?si=PZY5r7\_dW9dbxIpd)

 ***

 ### Pillars of Fashion